zsb8/Python_Spark_ML_NaiveBayes/README.md

 # Python_Spark_ML_NaiveBayes

-Use SVM algorithm to machine learning, find the best mode to predict the validation of website.
+Use NaiveBeyes algorithm to machine learning, find the best mode to predict the validation of website.

 Running environment is Spark + Hadoop + PySpark
 Used the algorithm is NavieBayes.